 When you travel to Australia alone, you can follow your heart and spend your time doing whatever makes you happy.
 Go snorkelling on the Great Barrier Reef, learn to surf at Bondi Beach, go solo hiking in the Tasmanian Wilderness or ski in the Snowy Mountains.
 The choice is yours.

 There are so many reasons to solo travel in Australia.
 Here are just a few:

 1. Australia’s cosmopolitan cities offer art, history and culture.
 There’s a lively cafe scene and a relaxed surf and beach vibe in the coastal towns and cities.

 2. Australia has a stunning and varied natural landscape with pristine beaches, majestic mountains, waterfalls, forests, red deserts and wide-open skies.

 4. Australia has a rich Indigenous culture that’s more than 50,000 years old.
-Discover the Dreamtime, bush tucker and ancient culture that honours the land when you travel in Australia.
+Discover the Dreamtime, bush tucker and ancient culture that honours the land when you solo travel in Australia.

-Where to start travelling solo in Australia?
+Where to Start Solo Travelling in Australia?